xiaofanforfabric/headlessmc/README.md

 **Features:**
 - Login with username and password to Yggdrasil-compatible servers
 - Support for accounts with multiple characters (interactive character selection)
+- List and switch between profiles for the current account
 - Automatic token validation before game launch
 - Comprehensive logging for all login operations
 - Secure token masking in logs